 Arterial plaques, a laser to pulverize them

-The new study led by researchers led by Rohit Singh of the University of Kansas (I link it here) showed a method that combines a low-power laser with ultrasound: and removes arterial plaques safely and efficiently.
+The new study led by researchers led by Rohit Singh from the University of Kansas (I link it here) showed a method that combines a low-power laser with ultrasound: and removes arterial plaques safely and efficiently.

 The addition of ultrasound somewhat "mitigates" the power required by the laser, and this improves the picture.

-How does the new plate 'vaporizer' work?
+How does the new plaque 'vaporizer' work?

 The first tests of the device were performed on samples of pork belly fat: this allowed to calibrate lasers and ultrasounds until the optimal parameters were obtained.
 In the second phase, the scientists worked on plaque samples collected directly from human patients.